 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
-Interviews were conducted representing 1,979 boat-trips and 8,757 angler-days of effort targeting or harvesting groundfish species in 2020.
-Interviewed anglers caught seven salmon sharks and kept six, caught one sleeper sharks and did not retain any, and caught 359 spiny dogfish and kept five.
-Biological data were obtained from two salmon sharks (Contact Martin Schuster).
+Interviews were conducted representing 850 boat-trips and 9,543 angler-days of effort targeting or harvesting groundfish species in 2021.
+Interviewed anglers caught five salmon sharks and kept two, caught sleeper shark, which was retained, and caught 637 spiny dogfish and kept 59.
+No sharks were sampled for biological data (Contact Martin Schuster).